-Not only is Alsur Cafe one of the comfiest lounge bars in the city, but it’s in a picturesque Catalan square and has all the menu classics: eggs benedict, pancakes, french toast, and a homemade burger to die for.
-The eggs fiorentine with Iberian ham though – do it.
+Not only is Alsur Cafe one of the comfiest lounge bars in Barcelona, but it’s in a picturesque Catalan square and has all the menu classics: eggs benedict, pancakes, french toast, and a homemade burger to die for.
+The eggs florentine with Iberian ham, though – just do it.

 OTHER LOCATIONS: Roger de Llúria 23 (Passeig de Gracia)

-The folks at Lostandfound have created one of Barcelona’s best markets with their vintage and second hand curated treasures.
-There’s clothes, art, toys, comics, music, books, computer products and much more.
+The folks at Lostandfound have created one of Barcelona’s best markets with their vintage and second-hand curated treasures.
+There are clothes, art, toys, comics, music, books, computer products and much more.

 And best of all?
 There’s food, beer, wine, and live music!